QunATCG/scMutrace-tutorial/AdvancedFunctions/PopulationGermline/readme.md

 **Run with**

-BED files in `map1000genome.sh` were extracted from output of scMutrace
+replace BED input with your BED files in `map1000genome.sh`.
+These files were extracted from output of scMutrace

 ![BED files](./bed_input_codes.png)

 ```bash